How to Make Self-Rising Flour

 This post may contain affiliate links.
 Please read my disclosure policy.

-Self-rising flour is a combination of all-purpose flour (also referred to as plain flour), baking powder, and salt.
+Self-rising flour is a combination of all-purpose flour (also referred to as plain), baking powder, and salt.
 Itโ€™s often used in recipes with no leavening agents (such as baking powder, baking soda, or yeast) and reduces the number of ingredients needed.

 How to Make Homemade Self-Rising Flour Substitute